 Most contractors choose CRM based on features, not workflow.
-This is why 60% abandon it within six months.
+That is why most abandon it within months.

 The problem isn’t the software.
 It’s the selection process.
 Contractors see a demo, get excited about capabilities, buy the system, then watch their team ignore it.
 The CRM becomes expensive shelf-ware because it doesn’t match how the business actually operates.